Thousands fined as Paris curbs car use for a day

 PARIS Paris enforced the most drastic traffic curbs in 20 years on Monday, fining almost 4,000 drivers who tried the dodge them, but stopping at a single day of restrictions as cooler weather brought relief from pollution.

-Transport chiefs made public transport free in the French capital, while drivers with even-numbered license plates were told to leave their cars at home.
+Transport chiefs made public transport free in the French capital, while drivers with even-numbered licence plates were told to leave their cars at home.

 Last week's unseasonably hot and windless weather across western Europe left cooler air containing tiny particles from car emissions and other sources trapped under a warmer layer.